Jamesrogers221194/VCB-Projects/README.md

 A collection of logic circuits I've built in VCB.
 There are not many right now but I plan to make a lot more :D. I am trying to make useful modules for people to use so feel free to use them in your projects!

 # RGS-C00
 An 8-bit computer with very limited functionality, but very compact.
 The demo project in the repo has the CPU host a game of Simon says.
-Give it a go! :)
+Give it a go! :) (for the demo, make sure to run it at about 600TPS)

 Features:
   -6 general purpose registers